 Set Decoration Department Roles in Film and Television

-The set decorator, as the head of the department, is responsible to the production designer, the art director, the producer, and the production manager.
+The Set Decorator, as the head of the Set Decoration department, is responsible to the Production Designer, or the Art Director (HOD), the Director, the Producer, and the Production Manager.

-They are in charge of the coordination and realization of the dressing of all decor, the procurement of all dressings, as well as the storage, movement, preparation and placement of all dressings within all studio and location sets.
+This creative is in charge of the decoration, coordination, and realization of the dressing of all decor, the procurement or fabrication of any and all set dressings, as well as the storage, movement, preparation and placement of all dressings within all studio and location sets.
 The maintenance, replacement and listing of all dressing inventory are also under their purview.

-The set decorator also monitors the dispersal of the assigned set decorating budget, delegates work to the set decoration team as necessary for the efficient operation of the department and completes each decorated set, camera ready, before and as required of the production schedule.
+The Set Decorator also monitors the dispersal of the approved set decorating budget, delegates work to the set decoration team as necessary for the efficient operation of the department, and completes each decorated set, camera-ready, before the shooting crew arrives or as required of the production schedule.

 According to the instructions of the set decorator, the assistant is required to assist the set decorator in the research, purchase, rental, leasing, and acquisition of all items and materials used as set decor.